Production of muons from heavy-flavour hadron decays at high transverse momentum in Pb-Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ and 2.76 TeV: Analysis procedure

 The strategy to extract the yields of muons from heavy-flavour hadron decays in Pb--Pb collisions at \twosevensixnn is similar to that just discussed for \fivenn.
 Compared to the latter case, the $A\times\epsilon$ exhibits the same trend as a function of $\pT$, although the values are smaller due to the status of the tracking chambers (larger number of inactive channels).
 The factor $A\times\epsilon$ saturates at a value close to $80\%$ in the high-$\pT$ region for peripheral collisions (\cent{60}{80} centrality class).
-The dependence of the efficiency on the detector occupancy, hence on the collision centrality, is investigated using the embedding procedure as at \fivenn.
-A decrease of the efficiency of $4\%$ from peripheral collisions to the $10\%$ most central collisions is seen.
-The contributions to the inclusive muon yields from the various background sources at \twosevensixnn are compatible with the ones measured at \fivenn.
-The contribution of muons from primary $\pipm$ and $\Kpm$ decays with respect to inclusive muons varies between about $3\%$ and $14\%$ in the \cent{0}{10} centrality class, the largest values being obtained at $\pT = 3$~\GeVc.
+A decrease of the efficiency of $4\%$ from peripheral collisions to the $10\%$ most central collisions, due to the detector occupancy, is seen.
+The fractions of the various background sources with respect to the inclusive muon yields at \twosevensixnn are compatible with the ones measured at \fivenn.
+The fraction of muons from primary $\pipm$ and $\Kpm$ decays with respect to inclusive muons varies between about $3\%$ and $14\%$ in the \cent{0}{10} centrality class, the largest values being obtained at $\pT = 3$~\GeVc.
 On the other hand, the fraction of muons from secondary $\pipm$ and $\Kpm$ decays reaches about $1\%$ at $\pT = 3$~\GeVc.
 The fraction of muons from electroweak-boson decays is significant at high $\pT$, where it reaches about $30\%$ in the interval $16.5 < \pT < 20$~\GeVc for central collisions.
 Finally, the component of muons from \jpsi{} decays is small over the whole $\pT$ interval with a maximum of $4\%$ at intermediate $\pT$ ($\sim 6$~\GeVc) in central collisions.
-The procedure followed to estimate the systematic uncertainties of the various sources is the same as that described for \fivenn, except for the systematic uncertainty of the tracking chamber resolution and alignment which varies linearly with $\pT$ as $1\%\times \pT$ ($\pT$~in \GeVc)~\cite{Abelev:2012qh}.
+The same sources of systematic uncertainties as for the $\sNN$ = 5.02 TeV analysis are considered and same methods to estimate them are employed, except the systematic uncertainty of the tracking chamber resolution and alignment which varies linearly with $\pT$ as $1\%\times \pT$ ($\pT$~in \GeVc)~\cite{Abelev:2012qh}.
 The $\pT$-differential cross section of muons from heavy-flavour hadron decays in pp collisions at \twosevensix measured in the intervals $2.5 < y < 4$ and $ 3 < \pT < 10$~\GeVc is used for the $\RAA$ computation~\cite{Abelev:2012qh}.
 The measured production cross section is extrapolated up to $\pT = 20$~\GeVc using fixed-order plus next-to-leading logarithms (FONLL) calculations~\cite{Cacciari:1998it,Cacciari:2012ny}.
-The systematic uncertainty of the $\pT$-differential production cross section in pp collisions at \twosevensix{} varies within \cent{15}{18}, depending on $\pT$ in $3 < \pT < 10$~\GeVc.
-At higher $\pT$, the systematic uncertainty, which includes the systematic uncertainty on the measurement and FONLL calculations, reaches~\cent{30}{34}.
+The systematic uncertainty of the $\pT$-differential production cross section in pp collisions at \twosevensix{} varies within \cent{15}{18} in $3 < \pT < 10$~\GeVc.
+At higher $\pT$, the systematic uncertainty, which also includes the systematic uncertainty on the FONLL calculations, reaches~\cent{30}{34}.

 A summary of all systematic uncertainties taken into account in the measurement of the $\pT$-differential yields of muons from heavy-flavour hadron decays at \twosevensixnn is reported in Table~\ref{tab:SystUnc}, including the uncertainties of the pp reference.